Nap of the day: best horse racing tips for Friday's four meetings

 - Friday's free racing tips: six horses to consider putting in your multiples

-- The Punt Acca: Matt Rennie's three horse racing tips from Dundalk and Kempton on Friday
+- The Punt Acca: Matt Rennie's three horse racing tips from Fakenham and Kelso on Friday

+- The Punt Acca: Harry Wilson's three horse racing tips at Southwell on Thursday

 - Friday's free racing tips: six horses to consider putting in your multiples

-- The Punt Acca: Matt Rennie's three horse racing tips from Dundalk and Kempton on Friday
+- The Punt Acca: Matt Rennie's three horse racing tips from Fakenham and Kelso on Friday

+- The Punt Acca: Harry Wilson's three horse racing tips at Southwell on Thursday